-Learning engineers design innovative learning experiences and environments informed by the learning sciences.
-They deftly combine knowledge, tools, and techniques from a variety of technical, pedagogical, empirical, and design-based disciplines while collaborating with subject-matter experts, software engineers, and others.
+Learning engineers design learning experiences and environments informed by the learning sciences.
+They combine knowledge, tools, and techniques from a variety of technical, pedagogical, empirical, and design-based disciplines while collaborating with subject-matter experts, software engineers, and others.

 Schools, districts, colleges, and universities

 Businesses ranging from startups to large corporations